oracle/truffleruby/doc/user/jruby-migration.md

 an informal interface that is simply the entire internals of JRuby, similar to how the MRI C extension interface works.

-TruffleRuby does not support these extensions at the moment.
+TruffleRuby does not support writing these kind of Java extensions at the moment.
+We recommend using Java interop as described above.

 ## Tooling